 The enormous, interlinked web that is the organizational goal alignment process can seem daunting at first glance.
 But as we’ve been discussing, successful goal alignment can be achieved with the right roadmap and technology.
 Setting up your own roadmap doesn’t have to be a headache if you do your homework (and we’ve got plenty of resources to help you get there).
-To give you a head start on learning how to align goals for success, here are 6 must-haves every manager should know for successfully aligning goals.
+To give you a head start on learning how to align goals for success, here are 6 align and inspire goals examples every manager should know for successfully aligning goals.

 #1.
 Know organizational goals like the back of your hand